RANGE HOOD INSTALLATION INSTRUCTIONS

 - In cold climates, insulate the ductwork in cold spaces to prevent moisture condensation in the winter, which can run down the ductwork, into the hood below.
 A thermal break may be required.

-- Run three #14 AWG wires (black, white and green) in conduit from the attic ventilator to the hood.
+- Run three #14 AWG wires (black, white and green) in conduit from the remote ventilator to the hood.

-- Feed conduit through the knock out into the terminal box of the ventilator.
+- Feed conduit through the knock out into the base of the ventilator.
 Secure with an appropriate connector.

-- Connect wires to the terminal block; connect Black to terminal labeled L, White to N terminal and Green to terminal labeled with ground symbol.
-Replace terminal box cover.
+- Connect wires to the terminal block inside the ventilator; connect Black to terminal labeled LINE/Black, White to NEU/White terminal and Green to GND/ Ground terminal.
+Replace ventilator’s cover.

 - Run the 3-wire bundled conduit from the ventilator to the hood.
 Make the electrical “whip” long enough to reach to the countertop below the installed hood.